lbrugnara/dml/README.md

  └── index.html
 ```

 ## Todo

 Next are pending features in no particular order
 - [ ] Detect HTML chunks to handle them properly.
-Now **DML** is just sending to the output the HTML received "as-is", to use HTML tags you need to put them in the same line, because the lexer (thus the parser) doesn't recognize HTML tagas as token, so all the DML tags will take precedence over them
+Now **DML** is just sending to the output the HTML received "as-is", to use HTML tags you need toput them in the same line, because the lexer (thus the parser) doesn't recognize HTML tagas as token, so all the DML tags will take precedence over them
-- [ ] Tables
+- [ ] Tables.
+Currently there are some tricks using code blocks to build tables without the need to "one-line" thems
 - [ ] Generate pretty HTML output
 - [x] Accept multiple input files to generate the output consuming them in the order specified in the arguments
-- [x] To create two paragraph we need the *two-nl* rule.
-But this rule is based on the *HTML Paragraph*, not the *grammar paragraph*.
-Is true that we need both,  so it would be great to check the end character when just on **NL** is used, and if that character is a dot (or eventually a defined set of punctuation marks),  we should add an *HTML Line Break* to respect the "grammar" paragraph that was intended to be used.
+- [x] To create two paragraph we need the _two-nl_ rule.
+But this rule is based on the _HTML Paragraph_, not the _grammar paragraph_.
+Is true that we need both, so it would be great to check the end character when just on **NL** is used, and if that character is a dot (or eventually a defined set of punctuation marks), we should add an _HTML Line Break_ to respect the "grammar" paragraph that was intended to be used.
 - [x] List items: Using **NL** doesn't add an space between words, so if the input is "- List\nitem" the output text will be "Listitem" instead of the expected "List item"
 - [ ] Markdown output: Add space between the first list item and the previous element
+- [ ] Sentences that start like a new list and are actually followed by titles markup are not correctly being handled
+- [ ] The _two-nl_ rule does not work correctly in blockquotes, they are being ignored when there are more than 1 occurrence